alastairreid/RelatedWork/_notes/extended-static-checking.md

 > overflow and null dereferences.
 > <br>--- [Wikipedia](https://en.wikipedia.org/wiki/Extended_static_checking)

-Extended static checking achieves "Absence of RunTime Exceptions" (AoRTE) which is things like
+Extended static checking achieves ["Absence of RunTime Exceptions"][AoRTE] (AoRTE) which is things like

 - No division by zero
 - No integer overflow